Team Services | TFS 2017 | TFS 2015 | TFS 2013

 Define a single sprint cadence for all teams

 If your feature teams use Scrum and work in sprints, you'll want to set up a series of sprints that all teams can use.
 By default, you'll see a set of predefined sprints.
-Add more sprints and set their sprint dates as described in Define sprints.
+Add more sprints and set their sprint dates as described in Add iterations and set iteration dates.

 Here we've defined the start and end dates of the first 6 sprints corresponding to a 3-week cadence.

 These next set of steps can be performed by a team administrator.